Frequently Asked Questions

 The first time you use Force of Nature, spray the equipment until it is soaked, then let dry (don't rinse).
 That will kill the odor-causing bacteria at its source.
 For on-going odor control, just spray Force of Nature after each use to prevent new odors from starting.

 Always 1st test in an inconspicuous spot to ensure the dyes used are truly colorfast and wait until the tested area is dry before proceeding.
-This is because there is wide variety in the types of dyes, fibers and processes for making rugs colorfast.
-Clean up the soil as much as possible with dry paper towels or cloths.
+This is because there is wide variety in the types of dyes, fibers and processes for making rugs & fabrics colorfast.
+Also, don't use on fabrics where the washing instructions say "only use non-chlorine bleach".
+This is because Force of Nature is a type of chlorine.
+Steps: Clean up the soil as much as possible with dry paper towels or cloths.
 Next, spray the surface until it is soaked with Force of Nature, wait for 2 minutes, then use clean paper towels or cloths to wipe up any remaining soil.
 It's critical to spray all the layers of the rug that have been soiled.
 For example you should spray even the under side of the rug if the accident has soaked through.
 That will stop the odor at its source.
 Let the surface dry and if any odor remains, go through the process again to ensure all layers of the surface have been saturated with Force of Nature.

+On spills and stains, treat the problem as quickly as possible like you would with any other stain remover.
 Always 1st test in an inconspicuous spot to ensure the dyes used are truly colorfast and wait until the tested area is dry before proceeding.
 This is because there is wide variety in the types of dyes, fibers and processes for making fabrics and rugs colorfast.
 Blot the spill, spray Force of Nature, then wipe (repeat if necessary).
-It cleans as well as Resolve and won’t remove color like bleach does.
+It cleans as well as Resolve and won’t remove color like bleach does on colorfast rugs & upholstery.

 Brass & Copper